-Formula 1 will return to Istanbul for the Turkish Grand Prix on November 15th.
-In 2011 the F1 cars drove on the circuit for the last time, which, like many other circuits, was designed by Hermann Tilke.
+Formula 1 will return to Istanbul for the Turkish Grand Prix on June 13th.
+As a result of the coronavirus pandemic, this is the second year running in which the Turkish Grand Prix will take place.
+It replaces the Canadian Grand Prix.
+Up until 2011, it was a mainstay on the schedule, which, like many other circuits, was designed by Hermann Tilke.

 The Grand Prix of Turkey in 2020

-The coronavirus has changed a lot to Formula 1 in 2020.
+The coronavirus changed a lot to Formula 1 in 2020.
 Not only was it postponed throughout the season, but many races were even cancelled altogether due to the virus.
-Formula 1 still wants to set up a full calendar in 2020, and this will result in a number of new circuits.
-For example, Formula 1 has already added Portimao, Mugello and Imola and is now also going to Istanbul.
+Formula 1 still wanted to set up a full calendar in 2020, and this resulted in a number of new circuits.
+For example, Formula 1 already added Portimao, Mugello and Imola and Istanbul.

 Where Portimao and Mugello are new on the F1 calendar, this is not the case for Istanbul and Imola.
 The GP of Turkey was first seen in 2005 and was won by Kimi Raikkonen.
 The Istanbul Park Circuit quickly became popular with the drivers because of the unique cornering combinations and especially the five-corner combination (turn 8).

-In addition to these unique corners, the Istanbul Circuit is also one of the few circuits that goes counter-clockwise.
-Only Interlagos (Brazil), Marina Bay (Singapore) and the Yas Marina Circuit (Abu Dhabi) have a similar layout of the current calendar.
+In addition to these unique corners, the Istanbul Circuit is also one of the few circuits that go anti-clockwise.
+Only Interlagos (Brazil), Marina Bay (Singapore) and the Yas Marina Circuit (Abu Dhabi) have a similar layout of the regular calendar.

 What does the weekend in Istanbul look like?